Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    there is no event metadata on the post.
 The float is always a whole number."
    "event_is_live?","boolean","`true` if the event is live (event is happening now), `false` if not.
 Field does not exist if there is no event info."
    "is_followed?","boolean","`true` if the event is being followed by the current user.

    Field does not exist if the event is not being followed or there is no user context."
-   "author_flair_background_color",".","See same field in Comment schema."
-   "author_flair_css_class",".","See same field in Comment schema."
-   "author_flair_richtext?",".","See same field in Comment schema."
-   "author_flair_type?",".","See same field in Comment schema."
-   "author_flair_template_id",".","See same field in Comment schema."
-   "author_flair_text",".","See same field in Comment schema."
-   "author_flair_text_color",".","See same field in Comment schema."
-   "author_patreon_flair?",".","See same field in Comment schema."
+   "author_flair_template_id","string?","The author's flair template UUID.

+   Value `null` when:

+   * The flair isn't using a template.
+   * User flairs are disabled in the subreddit (`user_flair_enabled_in_sr` is false).
+   "
+   "author_flair_type","string","The author's flair type: either `text` or `richtext`."
+   "author_flair_richtext?","unknown array","Richtext object."
+   "author_flair_text","string?","The author's flair text for the subreddit.

+   Value `null` when:

+   * There is no user context.
+   * User flairs are disabled in the subreddit (`user_flair_enabled_in_sr` is false).
+   * A flair has never been assigned to the current user before in this subreddit.
+   "
+   "author_flair_css_class","string?","The author's flair CSS class.

+   When a flair template is being used, the value of this field will be that of the CSS class designated by the template.
+If the flair template does not specify a CSS class then the value will be `null`.

+   When no flair template is being used, the value starts as `null`.
+If a CSS class was ever manually assigned (by a moderator), this field will never be `null` again while a flair template isn't being used, and clearing the CSS class results in this field being an empty string.

+   Value `null` when there is no user context.

+   Value `null` when user flairs are disabled in the subreddit (`user_flair_enabled_in_sr` is false)."
-   "link_flair_background_color","string","Submission flair's background color hex.
+   "author_flair_background_color","string?","Current user's flair background color hex string.
 E.g., `#46d160`.

-Empty string if flair has no background color."
+   If a flair template is not being used then the value will be an empty string.

+   If a flair template is being used and the background color is unset then the value is the string `""transparent""`.

+   Value `null` when:

+   * There is no user context.
+   * User flairs are disabled in the subreddit (`user_flair_enabled_in_sr` is false).
+   * A flair has never been assigned to the current user before in this subreddit.
+   "
+   "author_flair_text_color","string?","Color scheme.
+Either `dark`, `light`, or empty string.

+   Value is empty string if a flair template is not being used (i.e., `user_flair_template_id` is `null`).

+   Value `null` when:

+   * There is no user context.
+   * User flairs are disabled in the subreddit (`user_flair_enabled_in_sr` is false).
+   * A flair has never been assigned to the current user before in this subreddit.
+   "
+   "author_patreon_flair?","boolean","Unknown.
+This attribute is not available if the post was removed or deleted."
+   "link_flair_richtext","unknown array",""
+   "link_flair_template_id?","string","The post flair template UUID.

+   Field not available if flair not configured.

+   Field not available if the post was removed or deleted."
+   "link_flair_type","string","Values: `text`, `richtext`."
+   "link_flair_text","string?","Post flair text.

+   Value `null` if flair not configured."
    "link_flair_css_class","string?","Post flair CSS class.

    Empty string if flair is configured and no CSS class is set.

    Value `null` if flair not configured."
-   "link_flair_richtext","unknown array",""
-   "link_flair_text","string?","Post flair text.

-   Value `null` if flair not configured."
-   "link_flair_text_color","string","Values: `dark`, `light`.
+   "link_flair_background_color","string","Submission flair's background color hex.
+E.g., `#46d160`.

-   Starts as `dark`.
-If no flair set then `dark` is used."
+   If a flair template is not being used then the value is an empty string.

-   "link_flair_type","string","Values: `text`, `richtext`."
-   "link_flair_template_id?","string","The link flair UUID.
+   A post flair template background color cannot be unset unlike user flair templates."
+   "link_flair_text_color","string","Values: `dark`, `light`, empty string.

-   Field not available if flair not configured.
+   Value is empty string if a flair template is not being used.

-   Field not available if the post was removed or deleted."
+   Newly created post flair templates have a starting value of `dark`."
    "is_crosspostable","boolean","Whether the post can be crossposted.

    Will be `false` if the post was removed or deleted."
    "num_crossposts","integer","Crosspost count."
    "crosspost_parent?","string","The full ID36 of the crosspost original post.